tanlab-bit/imagenetto/README.md

 ## Caveats

 There's no bounding-box annotations available yet, which means that you won't be able to train detectors and such on this dataset.
-The purpose of this dataset is more of a evaluation dataset rather than a training dataset.
+The purpose of this dataset is more of an evaluation dataset rather than a training dataset.

 ## Behind the scenes